uhlig-it/ansible-role-mosquitto-bridge/README.markdown

 * The `user` and `password` must be valid at `mqtt.example.com:8883`
 * `name` is the client ID used at `mqtt.example.com:8883`
 * `topics` is a list of topic patterns as specified in [`mosquitto.conf`](https://mosquitto.org/man/mosquitto-conf-5.html).
+* `ca_path` is a directory where this bridge can find the CAs it should trust. `/etc/ssl/certs` is a good default.

 Users that are local to the broker can be added like this: